-The combination of sweet corn and blueberries reminds me of the south and my Grandma Bell who was a true southern at heart.
-Her cornbread was some of the best – not too sweet and full of corny goodness.
-Her fried chicken was pretty darn good too, but that’s another blog.
+The combination of sweet corn and blueberries reminds me of the south and my Grandma Bell who was a true southerner at heart.
+Her cornbread was some of the best – not too sweet with intense corn taste.
+These muffins are my twist on her recipe, but with sweet berries added to the batter.
+These are truly some of the best muffins around.

 1 stick butter, room temperature